Geoffrey Rush: Awards and honours

 Rush has won what is known as the Triple Crown of Acting, meaning an Academy Award, Tony Award and Emmy Award, which represent film, theatre and television respectively.
 Over his career he has also received three British Academy Film Awards, two Golden Globe Awards, and four Screen Actors Guild Awards.
-Rush received his Oscar for his performance in Shine in 1996.
+Rush received his Oscar for his performance in Shine (1996).
 He has received three other nominations for his roles in Shakespeare in Love (1998), Quills (2000), and The King's Speech (2010).
 For his work in television he received the Primetime Emmy Award for Outstanding Actor in a Limited Series or Television Movie for his performance as Peter Sellers in The Life and Death of Peter Sellers (2003).
 Rush received his Tony Award for Best Actor in a Play for his performance in the French absurdist comedy Exit the King (2009).

 Rush is the founding president of the Australian Academy of Cinema and Television Arts and was named the 2012 Australian of the Year.
 In 2014 he was appointed a Companion of the Order of Australia (AC) Australia's highest civilian honour, for eminent service to the arts as a theatre performer, motion picture actor and film producer, as a role model and mentor for aspiring artists, and through support for, and promotion of, the Australian arts industry.

 Rush has received various honours over his career including the Sidney Myer Performing Arts Awards in 1994.
 He was awarded an Honorary Doctorate of Letters by the University of Queensland, in Australia in 1998.
 In 2001 he was awarded the Australian Centenary Medal in the Queen's New Year's Honours List for his services to the arts.
 In 2003 he received the Hollywood Film Festival for Supporting Actor of the Year.
 In 2003 he received the Australian Film Institute Award for Global Achievement Award.

 The following year he received Brisbane International Film Festival's Chauvel Award.
 In 2009 he received Australian Film Institute Longford Life Achievement Award and was announced as one of the Q150 Icons of Queensland for his role as an "Influential Artist".
-In 2011 he was honored with Santa Barbara International Film Festival's Montecito Award.
+In 2011 he was honoured with Santa Barbara International Film Festival's Montecito Award.